Varun487/AIAlgoTrading/AITradingPlatform/DataFeeder/README.md

 ---

 ### Sourcing data real time ![VARUNINCOMPLETE]

-- Real time `Only Yahoo!
+`Only Yahoo!
 Finance`

+- Create a test cron job ![DONE]
+	- Runs every 24 hrs ![DONE]
+- Refactor files
 - Create a python script to get the latest data on all companies present in DB through Yahoo finance
   	- Get all companies from DB
 	- Filter to get all companies from Yahoo! finance
 	- Get data from last collected till today for each company
+	- Calculate Indicators
-		- push to DB
+	- Push data + indicators to DB
 - Run the script as a cron job every 24hrs

 ---